-“Our 26 month old is overall really excellent with the three month old.
-But now the baby is starting to play with toys, and the toddler always grabs them away from him.
-The baby is still too small to care that the toy gets taken...for now.
-Until now, we've handled sharing toys as you suggest--we don't force it, we talk about taking turns, asking the other child if they're done, etc. I'm a little less sure how to apply this logic when there is an age discrepancy.
+“Now the 3 month old is starting to play with toys, and the toddler always grabs them away from him.
+The baby is still too small to care that the toy gets taken... for now.
+Until now, we've handled sharing toys as you suggest -- we don't force it, we talk about taking turns, asking the other child if they're done, etc. I'm a little less sure how to apply this logic when there is an age discrepancy.
 We can't ask the baby if he's done.
 I feel quite certain that I don't want to force my toddler to share, but sometimes I find myself saying, "Your brother is using that!" because it seems like he shouldn't just be able to take every toy the baby plays with.“

 That's because his behavior isn't actually about the toy he's grabbing.
 Compulsive behavior of any kind signals a deeper unmet need or feeling we can't